-Here is a quick update on GPB Capital lawsuit for August 2019.
+Here is a quick update on the GPB Capital lawsuit for August 2019.
 Since 2013, a network of over sixty broker-dealers sold $1.8 billion of GPB fund securities as alternative and private placement investments to many main street type investors.
 Now, those investors have had a difficult time digesting the events and issues over the past year, including the following:

 - In June 2019, the latest financial reporting indicated a decline in overall valuation by approximately forty percent.
-Those are still not the most up to date valuations.
+Those are still not the most up-to-date valuations.
 In addition, that is the overall figure for all funds, some widely held funds reported far more significant declines.
 GPB has indicated that it may not be until September 2019 that any further financial valuations are going to be disclosed.

 - In Summer 2018, GPB was restating 2015 and 2016 financial statements for certain funds as part of an accounting review.

 - In September 2018 the SEC served GPB with a subpoena for information.